 The treatment options for your bone cancer are based on the type of cancer you have, the stage of the cancer, your overall health and your preferences.
 Different bone cancers respond to different treatments, and your doctors can help guide you in what is best for your cancer.
 For example, some bone cancers are treated with just surgery; some with surgery and chemotherapy; and some with surgery, chemotherapy and radiation therapy.

-- Surgery to remove a limb.
 Bone cancers that are very large or located in a complicated point on the bone may require surgery to remove all or part of a limb (amputation).
-As other treatments have been developed, this procedure is becoming less common.
-You'll likely be fitted with an artificial limb after surgery and go through training to learn to do everyday tasks using your new limb.
+As other treatments have been developed, amputation is becoming less common.
+If amputation is needed, you'll likely be fitted with an artificial limb and go through training to learn to do everyday tasks using your new limb.

 Radiation therapy uses high-powered beams of energy, such as X-rays, to kill cancer cells.
 During radiation therapy, you lie on a table while a special machine moves around you and aims the energy beams at precise points on your body.